steewbsd/xlib-note-bar/README.md

 Please expect a lot of bugs and non working things.

-Any advice or issue tickets will be very greatly appreciated.
+Any advice or issue tickets will be very greatly appreciated.p